-Through the Jeff Metcalf Internship Program, UChicago students receive more than 2,800 paid, substantive internships during the summer and academic year.
+Through the Jeff Metcalf Internship Program, UChicago students receive 3,000 paid, substantive internships during the summer and academic year.

 Who is Jeff Metcalf?

 The Jeff Metcalf Internship Program was established in 1997 in honor of Harold “Jeff” Metcalf (AM ’53), who was Dean of Students at the Graduate School of Business from 1956 – 1975 and Director of Athletics from 1976 – 1981.
 In both of these roles, he was a mentor and friend to students and had a profoundly positive impact on their lives and careers.
 The Jeff Metcalf Internship Program pays tribute to Jeff’s dedication to helping students both within the University and beyond.

 "If it weren’t for Jeff Metcalf, I would not be in the career I am in now.
 He counseled, advised, arranged for us to make connections and interviews, and generally showed us the way to the wider world.
 He used his vast contacts as Dean of Students of the Graduate School of Business and later University Athletics Director to impact the career choices of so many of us.
 Jeff connected me to my first summer internship after sophomore year and completely changed my life."

 – Byron D. Trott, AB ’81, MBA ’82 BDT Capital Partners

 A Jeff Metcalf internship is a project-based, substantive paid opportunity with employers across industries during the academic year and the summer.
 Career Advancement works closely with an established network of reputable employers across the world to vet opportunities and offer these quality experiences to University of Chicago College students.
 Metcalf internships can be:

 - Funded by the University through partnerships established by Career Advancement

 - Funded through one of Career Advancement’s internship grants